jmcdo29/ogma/packages/logger/README.md

 #### Using Files instead of a console

-> Note: Ogma will try to use colors if they are available, but will otherwise ignore the color option if `stream.hasColors()` return false.
+> Note: Ogma will try to use colors if they are available, but will otherwise ignore the color option if `stream.hasColors()` returns false.

 If you want to use a file to hold your logs instead of a console/terminal/bash you can pass in a stream of your own to the options like so: